-When building new business relationships, tact is required to make sure that your potential customers feel well taken care of throughout the entire onboarding process.
-Viktor Fink from the Düsseldorf advertising agency bitseven reveals how you can inspire your new customers in 5 steps.
+When building new business relationships, tact is required to ensure that your potential clients feel well taken care of throughout the entire onboarding process.
+Viktor Fink from the Düsseldorf-based advertising agency bitseven reveals how you can win over your new customers in 5 steps.

-There is no second chance for the first impression.
+There is no second chance for a first impression.
 Everyone knows this saying.
-Especially in the area of customer loyalty, it clearly applies.
+Especially in the area of customer loyalty, it is clearly true.
 The foundation for long-term business relationships is laid in the first phase of the business relationship.
-Whether your buyer feels understood and in good hands has a significant influence on later purchasing decisions.
+Whether your buyer feels understood and in good hands has a decisive influence on later purchasing decisions.
 If a harmonious connection is not established at the beginning, the relationship can quickly begin to crumble.

-On the other hand site a positive onboarding experience confirms that your clients made the right choice with you.
-Ultimately, you're not just getting short-term business this way, you're creating a long-term relationship.
-Statistically, customers who aren't loyal to the company within the first 90 days will churn.
-And that's not all: according to According to Oracle research.about 86 percent of buyers are willing to pay more for a good customer experience.
+On the other hand, site a positive onboarding experience confirms that your clients made the right choice with you.
+Ultimately, you're not just getting short-term business, you're creating a long-term relationship.
+Statistically, customers who are not loyal to the company within the first 90 days will leave.
+And that's not all: according to According to research by Oracleabout 86 percent of buyers are willing to pay more for a good customer experience.

-It's done.
+It is done.
 The deal is done.
 Now we have to pick up the client.
-The first call sets the course for collaboration.
+The first call sets the course for the collaboration.
 Agency clients expect good accessibility, effective processes and fitting results.

 First, however, you should thank them personally on the phone for the order.
 This strengthens trust and is generally a nice gesture.

-Next, you can ask your client a few more questions - if you haven't already.
+Next, you can ask your client a few more questions - if you haven't already done so.

-- Did you already have business relations with competitors beforehand?
+- Did you already have business relationships with competitors beforehand?

-- Where was there still room for improvement?
+- Where was there still a need for improvement?

-Once that's cleared up, it's wise to explain the next steps to your client.
+Once this has been clarified, it is advisable to explain the next steps to your client.
 It's like going to the dentist.
-If I don't know what to expect, I sweat the dentist's chair with anxiety.
-However, if the doctor takes the time to tell me what the procedure is, I am much calmer.
+If I don't know what to expect, I sweat all over the dentist's chair out of fear.
+But if the doctor takes the time to tell me what the procedure is, I'm much calmer.

-Your client probably isn't panicked about you working together (unlike me about dentists), but they too want to know what happens next.
+Your client is probably not panic-stricken about you working together (unlike me about dentists), but he too wants to know what happens next.
 We humans don't like uncertainties.

 Pro Tip: This trick was given to me by an experienced business consultant.
 Open the phone call with "Everything good with you?"
-Try to get a concrete piece of information from the customer.
+Try to get concrete information from the customer.
 A "Yes, thank you" is not enough.

 You: "Absolutely, thank you.
 Now that I have a coffee, the day can begin."

 Send your new client a welcome email that lets them know they are in good hands.
-The goal of this email is to keep the momentum of the phone call.
-Were there any questions answered during the call?
-Write the answers again in the email so the recipient has it in writing.
-Next steps can also be listed here.
+The aim of this email is to maintain the momentum of the phone call.
+Were there any questions answered during the conversation?
+Write the answers again in the email so that the recipient has it in writing.
+The next steps can also be listed here.

 Add the other people responsible to the CC and introduce them briefly.
 Who does the frontend?
 Who does the backend?
-This gives your company a little more face.
+This gives your company a bit more face.

-Pro Tip: Your team and you probably already had some rough ideas about what the project might look like.
-For example, if you need to design a website for an automotive repair shop in Leipzig, you may have been inspired by a repair shop website from Chicago.
-Make a screenshot of this American website and explain to your client in this video what elements inspired you and how they could be used in their project.
+Pro Tip: Your team and you probably already had some rough ideas of what the project could look like.
+For example, if you need to design a website for a garage in Leipzig, you may have been inspired by a garage website from Chicago.
+Make a screen capture of this American website and explain to your client in this video which elements inspired you and how they could be used in their project.
 Be sure to mention aspects that you came up with on your own.
-Otherwise, it looks like you're just copying.
+Otherwise it looks like you are just copying.

-If your client sees that you have a vision for their project, they will feel good about it.
+If your client sees that you have a vision for their project, they will feel in good hands.

 Here we go!
-The kickoff meeting is where trust is built and the foundation for the rest of the job is laid.
-Therefore, meet face-to-face if possible.
-It's easier to build personal relationships when everyone is at the same table.
+The kick-off meeting is where trust is built and the foundation for the rest of the job is laid.
+Therefore, meet face to face if possible.
+It's easier to build personal relationships when everyone is sitting at the same table.

-The same thing applies in this meeting as in a sales pitch.
+In this meeting, the same applies as in a sales talk.
 You have two ears, but only one mouth.
-Listen to the client.
+Listen to the customer.
 Ask questions.
 Find out if the customer has thought of anything else in the meantime that is important to him.

-But the real goal of this meeting is not hard information gathering - that can be handled by mail.
+But the real goal of this meeting is not the hard information gathering - that can also be done by mail.
 Meetings offline are about building trust.
-80% of the time I talk to my customers about banal or only "semi-relevant" things.
+80% of the time I talk to my clients about banal or only "semi-relevant" things.

 - How did you get this job?

-- How long have you been in this nice office?
+- How long have you been in this pretty office?

-Convey that you are also just a person with a normal life.
-Be happy to tell them about yourself.
-In this way, you will turn from a two-dimensional businessman into a three-dimensional person of flesh and blood.
+Convey that you are also just a human being with a normal life.
+Tell them about yourself.
+In this way, you will turn from a two-dimensional businessman into a three-dimensional human being made of flesh and blood.

-Bring cake for coffee - and more than you can eat together.
-After you leave, the cake gets passed around the office and everyone asks "Who brought it?"
-The answer: you!
+Bring cake for coffee - more than you can eat together.
+After you leave, the cake is distributed around the office and everyone asks "Who brought it?"
+The answer: You!

-The cooperation is roughly clarified.
-Nevertheless, the contact should not break off immediately.
+The cooperation has been roughly clarified.
+Nevertheless, contact should not break off immediately.
 A welcome package helps to strengthen the purchase decision.
-For example, it can be a mix of digital assets and physical products.
+It can be a mixture of digital assets and physical products, for example.
 For a digital form, a PDF info sheet with business hours, contact information, emergency numbers is recommended.
 The customer will be happy about the unexpected surprise.

 Besides, every customer is happy about status updates.
 Especially if you can present something visual.
-That way, the client sees that you're working on their project all the time.
+This way, the client sees that you are working on their project all the time.

 The check-up should take place in the first 30 days.
-This is to make sure that what you have discussed is working well.
-Call the customer from yourself and ask if everything is okay.
-Collect all the questions that the customer still has.
+This is to make sure that what has been discussed is working well.
+Call the client from your phone and ask if everything is OK.
+Collect all the questions that the client still has.